mohamedr20/Teacher_Pet/readme.md

 #Teachers Pet Application

-This is a node.js application that illustrates my take on the MEAN stack.
+This is a Node.js/Express application that illustrates my take on the MEAN stack.

-Throughout this app I will adding new features and trying to build upon what I have built.
+Throughout this app I will implementing new features and testing out ways I can learn about full-stack development.